shalzz/newgaia/docs/vision/2-culture.md

 ##### Integrating Into the Society

 *We believe that each individual who takes up their emotional development journey has a role to play in NES.* The NES through its sub-societies provides sufficient options for contribution and development.
 As individuals develop themselves they become capable of bringing something unique into our world.
-The NES offers its complete support to such individuals by enabling them to build communities and economies around their unique ideas(i.e. [Creative Assets](#9f2153bb-7a3d-4087-8120-d877b1279b84)).
+The NES offers its complete support to such individuals by enabling them to build communities and economies around their unique ideas.
 This is the core strategy through which the NES aims to scale its society and associated economy.

 ## Putting Things Together

-To bring prosperity, the New Gaia State (NES) aims to build a new culture and a new economy ([“New Gaia Economy”](#39f75633-2cbc-436d-a255-1db3c722869c)) that places emotional development at its core and works on abundance.
+To bring prosperity, the New Gaia State (NES) aims to build a new culture and a new economy "New Gaia Economy" that places emotional development at its core and works on abundance.
 In doing so we:

 1. Nurture an intimate community of individuals that work towards embodying NGC’s vision.